 Director of ICT & Digital Business Transformation - Paul Bracken

 Paul Bracken joined Estuary Housing Association in January 2018.

 Paul is a highly experienced IT leader with a successful track record of delivering IT Strategy, Service Improvement and Business Transformation initiatives.
 For over 20 years Paul has worked with companies across sectors including insurance, banking, media, education, central and local government, entertainment and transportation to improve service delivery, to make user and customer experiences better and to make IT the enabler for business goals.

 Keith Carter was welcomed back to Estuary in October 2018 as Interim Development Director.

 A very experienced property professional, Keith has worked in the public sector for over 25 years and as a property consultant for the last fourteen.
 He has been an Executive Director at East Thames, Peabody and Homes for Haringey as well as carrying out a diverse range of projects as a consultant from estates management to development for both public sector clients and private contractors.
 A member of the RICS and has a masters in Urban Planning, he is also a Board member at Hundred Houses Society.

 This is Keith’s second interim commission at Estuary having previously covered the Property Director role in 2015 prior to Peter Mercer’s appointment and has worked as a consultant on various projects for Estuary over the last three years.

-Ian Warner joined Estuary Housing in August 2018
+Daniel Murphy joined Estuary Housing in January 2019